-Why 2-3 hours visit duration is ideal for solo trip: Allows time to hike woodland trails, visit monuments, and relax by the pond at a steady pace.
+Why 1-2 hours visit duration is ideal for solo trip: Solo travelers can hike, see monuments, and enjoy views at a relaxed pace.

-Follow the quiet paths east of the main entrance to explore wild sections and streams.
+Follow the quieter paths east of the main entrance through mixed forest.

 Cultural tombstone tour:

-Follow the map to graves of historic figures like Tokugawa Muneharu.
+Explore graves of historic figures like Tokugawa Muneharu along a marked course.

-Tip: Request the free PDF map from Higashiyama Park Office by phone.
+Tip: Request the English course map by calling the Higashiyama Park office.

 Karl Raymond Roque